TresAmigosSD/SMV/docs/dev/SmvResult/SmvResult.md

 ## Pickle & persist

 If possible, we would like to use the same mechanisms for persisting these generic results as we do for persisting `DataFrames`.
 We can accomplish this by serializing the user's result and saving the serialization as a single row `DataFrame`.
-Since this feature is only needed for Python `SmvModules`, we can use `pickle` for the serialization.
+Since this feature is only needed for Python `SmvModules`, we can use `pickle` for the serialization of arbitrary results.
 Of course, this requires that the result is safely picklable.

-## SmvModuleWithObjRes
+## SmvResultModule

 When the result is read back as an input, we need some indication that the `DataFrame` contains a pickled object.
-Modules that return generic results will inherit from `SmvModuleWithObjRes` (name will probably be updated upon further consideration).
+Modules that return generic results will inherit from `SmvResultModule` (name will probably be updated upon further consideration).